cablehead/ktlawsf/src/markdown/about/alison.md

 brings to each case a passion and commitment to justice that has been part of her for years.
 After graduating from Cornell University with honors in Government and Asian Studies, Alison continued her studies in Taiwan, and there decided to return to her native Boston to attend law school.

 > “I went to law school to gain tools to change people’s lives.”

 As a law student, Alison represented Chinese-speaking clients in employment and immigration matters.
-Alison went on to graduate suma cum laude (_pinkie raise_) from Suffolk University Law School.
+Alison went on to graduate suma cum laude from Suffolk University Law School.

 > “The Bay Area brings together people from all over the world and from every background.
 I am proud to call it my home.”